Before you start making your own will, or go to see a lawyer, you need to consider the following points:

 Who do you want to leave your estate to?

 Beneficiaries can be individuals or organisations such as charities.
 For more information about relationships and wills see Who can inherit? and Rights of beneficiaries (covers de facto and same sex partners; adopted, ex-nuptial and step children, and half siblings).

 Should you set up a trust?

 If you do want to set up a trust (for example for your children), you must decide who you wish to appoint as trustee.
 Your executor can also be your trustee.
 You should seek professional help if you wish to set up a trust in your will.
 See also Related wills - Testamentary trust wills.

 Who should be your executor?

 It is important to appoint someone you trust because they will be responsible for seeing that your wishes are carried out and that your body is disposed of in the manner you wish.
 Usually a major beneficiary is nominated unless the beneficiary is under 18 years of age or mentally incapable of acting.

-It is a good idea to also name an alternative executor to take responsibility in case your first executor dies before you or shortly afterwards, or is incapable mentally or physically of acting as your executor (see Appointing an executor and Probate and executor's dutiesfor more on executors).
+It is a good idea to also name an alternative executor to take responsibility in case your first executor dies before you or shortly afterwards, or is incapable mentally or physically of acting as your executor (see Appointing an executor and Probate and duties of executor for more on executors).

 Appointing a guardian of your infant children